-The SuperCrypt is a marvelous piece of engineering.
+The USB 3.0 d is a marvelous piece of engineering.
 It is phenomenally fast and decently secure.
-If you have a need for relatively safe, yet fast storage, the SuperCrypt is recommended.
-The only caveat is that encryption relies on ECB.
+The only caveat is that encryption relies on ECB for security.

 Even by just looking at the Super Talent SuperCrypt you know its big.
 To be precise it is 3.74″ x 1.34″ x 0.6″ (95mm x 34mm x 15.4mm).
 To put this in perspective this drive is slightly “taller” than a 2.5″ hard drive, is almost as deep as a 3.5″ hard drive but is luckily a lot thinner than either.
 The very first thing I though of when seeing this shiny metallic beast was it was an over sized “zippo” lighter.
 This probably is because it uses a shiny “metallic silver” plastic for its body that is very striking looking, yet does have a similar shape to that of an old fashioned cigarette lighter.